 Cigarettes

 Nicotine will delay the healing of an ulcer.
+It also impairs the protective mucus layer of the stomach.
 There are many good reasons to stop cigarette smoking.
 Healing an ulcer is one of them.

 Antacids